-Meals that remain deductible, remain limited to 50% of the cost.
-Deductible meals are limited as follows:
+Meals that remain deductible, are limited to 50% of the cost.
+Deductible meals are limited as follows;

 - For business meetings and office meetings of employees, directors or stock holders if there is a business function to the meal